Recycling Your Old Denim Is Tricky, But Doable

 Courtesy Nudie

-Jeans can also contain toxic azo dyes, which are linked with cancer and are banned in the European Union and the state of California.
+Jeans can also contain toxic azo dyes, which are linked to cancer; they are banned in the European Union and California.
 Some still get through, though.
-In 2020, one study tested 150 textile samples and found azo dye in half.
+One study tested 150 textile samples and found azo dye in half.
 These toxic dyes are also responsible for dyeing entire rivers in China and Bangladesh, where many Western clothes are produced.

 Can you recycle denim jeans?